nlesc-sherlock/emma/README.md

 For Windows, despite the [Ubuntu environment](#windows) was set to run Ansible, vagrant needs to be installed for Windows and be executed using the CMD console.
 To install it download *msi* file from: https://www.vagrantup.com/downloads.html.
 Sometimes there are directories ownership issues with vagrant installation.
 To solve it is required to click in properties and claim ownership of the directory so the installation can proceed.

 The path to vagrant home should not have spaces.
-Assuming the installation path was the default one, to set it do the following (create dir before setting it):
+Assuming the installation path was the default one, set home to *VAGRANT_HOME=C:\HashiCorp\Vagrant\home*:
 ```
-set VAGRANT_HOME=C:\HashiCorp\Vagrant\home
-#set also the EMMA_DOMAIN
-set EMMA_DOMAIN=<domain to use>
+#create and edit env_windows.cmd
+cp env_windows.cmd.template env_windows.cmd

+#On windows command console run
+env_windows.cmd
 ```

 On Windows to run Vagrant's commands use the CMD console.